 Notts got one back before halftime, which limited the cursing and bitching a little.
 I stepped out for a Twix bar among the drinking and smoking locals …

 … and considered popping into whatever Lawtons is – though I didn’t want to be stared at.
-I actually looked it up, and Tommy Lawton was England’s No. 1 center forward in 1948 when he signed with Division 3 County — because he told somebody he’d sign with them wherever they got a manager’s job!
-Like one blogger put it, imagine Wayne Rooney signing for Accrington Stanley right now.
+I actually looked it up, and Tommy Lawton was England’s No. 1 center forward in 1948 when he signed with Division 3 County — because he told somebody he’d sign with them wherever he got a manager’s job!
+Like one blogger put it, imagine Wayne Rooney signing for Accrington Stanley in 2016.

 Anyway, I went back out and watched the Kiddie Football Halftime Show, wondering if perhaps I was seeing the peak experience of some little tyke’s life.
 A sweet idea which, one hopes, isn’t really true.